scented-candle/emergency_waitlist/README.md

 $user = 'postgres';
 $password = 'postgres';

-you will want to replace with the username and password of your potgres account!!
+you will want to replace with the username and password of your postgres account!!

+Then you will want to open a terminal at the folder and type the following code: php -S localhost:8000

+then open a browser and open http://localhost:8000

 Within Setup.sql we initalize there to be an admin with the username: admin_user and password: password.
 You can use those to login to the admin site.